vseventer/parcel-plugin-remove-index-html/README.md

 ## Usage
 Parcel automatically picks up on this plugin, and no further action is required on your part.

+You can see how many occurrences are removed per HTML asset by enabling debug mode: `$ DEBUG=parcel:remove-index-html parcel ...`.

 ## Related
 * [parcel-plugin-strip-html](https://www.npmjs.com/package/parcel-plugin-strip-index-html): removes `index.html` from the entire source (i.e. not only `<a>` and `<link>` tags) using string replacement.
 This plugin will replace things you might not expect (see above).